Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Below, we will list the optimal Conduit selection for Mistweavers.
 If you would like to see a full list of all available Monk Conduits, check out our Monk Conduit List

-- Best Potency Conduits: Jade Bond and Resplendent Mist.
-If playing Venthyr, swap out Resplendent Mist for Imbued Reflections
+- Best Potency Conduits: Rising Sun Revival and Resplendent Mist.
+If playing Venthyr, Imbued Reflections takes priority over other conduits.

 Mistweaver Monk Conduits